 by kamikaze deer,

-and -- the worst one of all – bovine road blocks
+and -- worst of all – bovine roadblocks

 by three cows standing stolidly

 Like Jesus I am with the wild beasts.